 Additionally, practitioners of CoolSculpting must be certified and properly trained to perform the treatments resulting in maximum results and minimal injuries.
 SculpSure is fairly new to the marketplace and it was only FDA approved for abdomen and flanks in 2015.
 Another downside is that currently there is no training program required to perform the procedure, therefore patients need to choose their practitioner carefully and select a respected dermatologist with a good track record.

 In terms of treatment length, typically CoolSculpting takes a little bit longer to perform than SculpSure.
 CoolSculpting can take between 35 minutes and 1 hour to perform depending on the area being treated, whereas SculpSure’s treatment length generally takes around 25 minutes.
 However, Sculpure may require repeated treatments in the same area to be effective.
 Additionally, results can be seen between three to four months after the procedure for both techniques.

 One of the key considerations for any patient is how effective each treatment is.
-Generally, CoolSculpting patients will see a reduction of fat in problem areas between 20% and 25%.
-The preliminary results from SculpSure have indicated that it is capable of delivering fat reduction of up to 24%.
+Generally, CoolSculpting patients may see a reduction of fat in problem areas between 20% and 25%.
+The preliminary results from SculpSure have indicated that it is capable of delivering reductions of up to 24% (Source: Sculpsure).

 What would you recommend for Fat Removal?

-Dr. Michele Green currently recommends fat removal treatments to be carried out using CoolSculpting since it is a well-established, effective treatment that has long-term and proven results.
+Dr. Michele Green currently recommends treatments to be carried out using CoolSculpting since it is a well-established, effective treatment that has long-term and proven results.